maopiccoto/JavaScript/readme.md

 ### Repositorio de codigo JavaScript

-this is a reporitory with serveral Javascript files for study cases
+This is a reporitory with serveral Javascript files for study cases

+1. Conditional Structures
+2. Functions
+3. Loop structures